 COUNTRY DESCRIPTION: New Zealand is a stable parliamentary democracy, which recognizes the British monarch as head of state.
 It has a modern economy with many tourist conveniences and efficient local services.
 Read the Department of State Fact Sheet on New Zealand for additional information.

 SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit New Zealand, please take the time to tell the U.S. Consulate in Auckland about your trip.
 If you enroll in our Smart Traveler Enrollment Program (STEP), we can keep you up to date with important safety and security announcements.
-Your friends and family can also get in touch with you in an emergency.
+Your friends and family can more easily get in touch with you in an emergency.

 The U.S. Consulate General in Auckland